- Home

-According to the NHS, high blood pressure (or hypertension) is one of the most common and preventable risk factors for heart disease.
-And yet, it’s estimated that over one billion people globally have it.
+According to the NHS, high blood pressure (hypertension) is one of the most common and preventable risk factors for heart disease.
+And yet, it’s estimated that over one billion people globally have hypertension.

-Eating a nutritious, balanced diet is recommended for everyone, but it can be particularly beneficial for people with high blood pressure – including those on blood pressure–lowering medications.
-This is because nutrient-rich foods – particularly those high in vitamins and minerals like potassium and magnesium – can help to lower blood pressure.
+Eating a nutritious, balanced diet is a general health recommendation, but it can be particularly beneficial for people with high blood pressure – including those on blood pressure–lowering medications.
+This is because nutrient-rich foods, particularly those high in vitamins and minerals like potassium and magnesium, can help to lower blood pressure.

 With this in mind, we’ve put together a list of 14 of the best blood pressure-lowering foods to add to your diet.